 “The new likelihoods are due to the inclusion of possible multi-fault ruptures, where earthquakes are no longer confined to separate, individual faults, but can occasionally rupture multiple faults simultaneously,” said lead author and USGS scientist Ned Field in a statement.
 “This is a significant advancement in terms of representing a broader range of earthquakes throughout California’s complex fault system.”

-Speaking to the Associated Press, Field added: "California is earthquake country, and residents should live every day like it could be the day of a big one."
+Speaking to the Associated Press, Field added: "California is earthquake country,

 In 1994, the most costly earthquake in U.S. history struck just 20 miles north of Los Angeles.
 The Northridge quake left 57 dead and more than 5,000 injured.
 It was just a 6.7 magnitude quake on the Richter scale.